juingzhou/Triplet-Network-Pytorch/README.md

-# A PyTorch Implementation for Triplet NetworksTriplet-Network-Pytorch
+# A PyTorch Implementation for Triplet Networks
 This repository contains a [Pytorch](http://pytorch.org/) implementation for triplet networks